Stripped-Envelope Supernovae for QCD Axion Detection

 In this Letter, we identify Type Ibc SNe as the most promising targets for this approach.
 Their progenitors had their hydrogen (Type Ib) or even helium (Type Ic) envelopes shed or stripped by a companion.
 The resulting stars are much more compact, 0.1--$1\,R_\odot$ \cite{Tauris:2015xra}, than either blue or red supergiants (BSGs or RSGs), the progenitors of the more common Type~IIP/L SNe, which have radii of tens or hundreds of $R_\odot$, respectively.
 Likewise, stripped-envelope SNe are also ideal targets for detecting decay products of heavy non-standard particles~\cite{Candon:2025ypl}.

 The smaller size of the stripped-envelope progenitors is accompanied by larger surface $B$ fields, even though the uncertainties are large for any class of progenitors, as we will discuss.
-Still, for Type-Ibc progenitors, which comprise up to over a third of all core-collapse events---much more frequent in massive galaxies and the local universe than CCSNe from BSGs~\cite{Kleiser:2011ms,Pessi:2025wht,Graur+2017,Ma+2025}---the observed $B$ fields are much larger than for Type-IIP/L progenitors.
-Our conclusion will be that stripped-envelope systems are the most promising targets for this type of axion search, providing additional motivation for the proposed GALAXIS network of $\gamma$-ray satellites~\cite{Manzari:2024jns}.
+Still, for Type Ibc progenitors, which comprise up to over a third of all core-collapse events---much more frequent in massive galaxies and the local Universe than CCSNe from BSGs~\cite{Kleiser:2011ms,Pessi:2025wht,Graur+2017,Ma+2025}---the observed $B$ fields are much larger than for Type IIP/L progenitors.
+Our conclusion is that stripped-envelope systems are the most promising targets for this type of axion search, providing additional motivation for the proposed GALAXIS network of $\gamma$-ray satellites~\cite{Manzari:2024jns}.